Jumblii/WordGame/README.md

 ![image](https://github.com/Jumblii/wordgame/assets/41615708/7072338a-50d7-4d1f-8ff8-e1569a08a2d2)

-Every time the player finishes a mini game they are awarded a score point.
+To run the Solar2D engine is needed: https://solar2d.com Every time the player finishes a mini game they are awarded a score point.
 The score points are tracked on the Medals section.
 There are three medals: bronze, silver, and gold.
 They gain opacity more points the player achieves, until they are fully opaque and thus earned.
 To earn a bronze medal, the player needs 10 points.
 Silver medal requires 20 points and gold medal requires 50 points.

 ![image](https://github.com/Jumblii/wordgame/assets/41615708/a306fb81-9f37-43e6-9215-4873ff995f3a)